 Limitations of the EDSS

-Some critics argue that the changes between steps on the scale (e.g. 1.0 to 2.0 and 4.0 to 5.0) are unequal.
+Some critics argue that the changes between steps on the scale are unequal for example 1.0 to 2.0 and 4.0 to 5.0.
 From level 4.0 upwards the scale focuses on walking ability and underestimates the importance of upper body function.
 Arm and hand function is vital in self-care and independence.
 Some functional areas are not assessed in the EDSS, such as mood, energy levels and quality of life.
 This means that the EDSS is not always a good measure of the impact MS has on you.

 Rating neurologic impairment in multiple sclerosis: an expanded disability status scale (EDSS).